malunaridev/Challenges-iCodeThis-01-to-10/7-social-profile/README.md

 ![What I have learned](./assets/Readme-files/Readme-What-I-have-learned.png)

-It was my first time using <code>flex-grow</code>, and at first I was wondering if it would help me to achieve the structure I wanted.
-It was a glad surprise to see how it actually works when you drop it in your project!
+I have learned from a friend the trick about using <code>position: relative</code>, then repositioning the div the way I wanted.
+It turned out to be really useful when you already have a layout (as an example, the <code>display:flex</code>) but wants to literally "unalign" something.

 <br />
 <br />